bpichon0/Scripts_drylands_shift/README.md

 ## `Installing Julia dependancies`

 To install julia dependancies go into your working directory, press "]" and enter "activate .".
-Once activating the local folder, all dependancies can be loaded using "instantiate".
+Once activating the local folder, all dependancies can be loaded using "] instantiate".

 ## `Replicating the figures`